isluoshuang/CFLOWNETS/README.md

 #### Install dependencies

-See `requirment.txt` file for more information about how to install the dependencies.
+See `requirments.txt` file for more information about how to install the dependencies.

 #### Install mujoco 210
 ```bash